 And it’s also okay to have your kids contribute to the learning space and how it looks.
 You don’t need to have all of your perfect posters and displays around the class.

 Most important…you don’t need to reinvent the wheel.
 If you’re having trouble teaching a particular concept, don’t stress over it because a teacher has already been there and probably created the perfect thing to help you.

 When I first started teaching there was not a lot online for teachers, I had to go to the educational store in the city and buy books from big publishers.

 But now, you have so many wonderful resources at your fingertips.
 I do my best to share lots of ideas and support to help all teachers on this website.
 I don’t want other new teachers to start their career the way mine did…

 I hope reading about my mistakes has helped you feel less worried about heading into the classroom.

 But I’d also love to hear from you.
-What is your biggest worry with heading back to school?
-Or if you’re an experienced teacher what mistakes do you see first year teachers making?
+What is your biggest worry about heading back to school?
+Or if you’re an experienced teacher what mistakes do you see first-year teachers making?

 If you’re still after some resources to help you get organized for the year, then check out my Back to School Super Bundle.
 It comes with 11 different items (and 455 pages) to help you get organized and ready to go back to school.

 And to support you on your teaching journey I’ve put together a pack of my top behavior management strategies.
 Use the form below to grab it now!